-Long term charts of VXX or UVXY suggest they are perfect candidates for shorting but there are risks you should be aware of and alternatives to consider.
+Long term charts of 2X UVIX, 1.5X UVXY, or VXX suggest they are perfect candidates for shorting, but there are risks you should be aware of and alternatives to consider.

 I’m not aware of any other widely available securities that have declined like these.

 Two questions come to mind:

 - Why would anyone invest in these perennial losers?

 - Why doesn’t everyone on the planet short these funds?

 It turns out that there are reasonable reasons to buy these funds, and some people make money doing it.
 And a lot of people short these funds; it’s a crowded trade—to the point where it’s sometimes not possible to borrow the shares to short them.